ashiven/enowars7-service-CVExchange/README.md

 # The Service

-It is basically a primitive reddit clone, which allows for post creation, commenting and user profiles, but does not currently have a surrogate for subreddits.
+It is basically a primitive reddit clone, which allows for post creation, commenting and user profiles, but does not currently have a surrogate for link posts and private messaging.

 # The Vulnerabilities